About the Gulf Research Program|

 - Christine Mirzayan Fellowships: 12-week program at the National Academies in Washington, DC, to engage individuals in the processes that inform U.S. science and technology policy.

 How We Work

 The Gulf Research Program was established with $500 million of settlement funds paid out over five years (2013-2018) by the companies found responsible for the Deepwater Horizon disaster ($350 million from BP and $150 million from Transocean).
 The funds are invested in a fixed term endowment (2013-2043) and must be disbursed within 30 years.
 The extended time horizon presents an extraordinary opportunity for the program to play a transformative role in facilitating the use of science and technology to tackle large, complex issues at a regional scale and over the long term.

-The Gulf Research Program’s work is guided by a aimed at producing lasting benefit for the Gulf of Mexico region and the Nation.
+The Gulf Research Program’s work is guided by a strategic vision aimed at producing lasting benefit for the Gulf of Mexico region and the Nation.
 The strategic vision was developed by a 25-member Advisory Group of volunteers appointed by the National Academies to help launch the program in 2013.
 In 2014 the original Advisory Group transitioned into a standing Advisory Board charged with implementing the strategic vision.

 The strategic vision outlines various strategies the program should pursue to produce lasting impact, such as adopting a long-term, cross boundary perspective; facilitating science to serve community needs; and supporting cross-disciplinary synthesis and integration.

 Given the complex issues and interconnections that reside at the interface between offshore energy system safety, human health, and environmental resources, the Gulf Research Program is, by necessity and design, very interdisciplinary and requires diverse knowledge and experience.
 The program involves and engages with academic, government, non-profit, and industry researchers and practitioners from throughout the U.S., the Gulf region, and relevant other countries in areas including:

 - Life sciences